-Displays the date and time (in the computer's configured time zone) that N.I.N.A. estimates the entire sequence will complete.
-This estimation takes into account the number and length of the sequence's exposures, as well as the time required to download each exposure from the camera (See Also: Estimated Download Time.)
+Displays the time and duration (in the computer's configured time zone) that N.I.N.A. estimates the entire sequence/active sequence will complete.
+This estimation takes into account the number and length of the sequence/sequences exposures, as well as the time required to download each exposure from the camera (See Also: Estimated Download Time.)

 Auto Focus behavior and settings